fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

     ERROR: Message 0 HTTP 409: Error, One or more PI Points could not be created.,
     WARNING: HTTP Code 409: Processing cannot continue until PI Server errors are corrected

-The reason why PI Points cannot be created is not provided by PI Web API.
+The reason why a PI Point cannot be created is not provided by PI Web API.
 It is possible that the user account configured for your OMF North instance does not have privileges to create or edit points.
-You can test this by starting PI System Management Tools under the same user account and trying to create a PI Point.
+You can test this by starting PI System Management Tools under the same user account and trying to create or edit a PI Point.

 It is possible that your PI License has expired or you have exceeded the licensed number of points.
 If this is the case, the messages are different.